genequatro/SakloLoan/README.md

 ## Overview

 SakloLoan simplifies the process of a typical loan applications, interest calculations, and repayment tracking.
-May it be dealing with unexpected expenses or juust needing financial support for your long term needs, this system offers tailored solutions to ensuere users can achiooeve financial security with a good transparancy and ease.
+May it be dealing with unexpected expenses or just needing financial support for your long term needs, this system offers tailored solutions to ensure users can achieve financial security with a good transparency and ease.

 SakloLoan's system funtionalities includews multiple loan options, such as: